tombrereton/nextjs-serverless-oauth/README.md

+# Based on the Example Below with the following outline
+if req has cookie
+use sessionId to get token from db in getInitialProps use token to get playlists from soundsort api

+if req does not have cookie
+redirect to login

+if user clicks login
+and clicks authorise
+spotify sends call back to api/callback api/callback generates sessionId saves sessionId in cookie saves sessionId and token in db redirects to select

+---
 # API routes with middleware

 Next.js ships with [API routes](https://github.com/zeit/next.js#api-routes), which provide an easy solution to build your own `API`.
 This example shows how to implement simple `middleware` to wrap around your `API` endpoints.